google/dcm_bulk_onboarding/README.md

 # **DCM Bulk Onboarding Tool**

-A tool to perform bulk tasks to onboard DCM accounts using DCM API.
+An example tool to perform bulk tasks to onboard DCM accounts using DCM API.

 ## OVERVIEW